 One of the primary reasons I began drinking wine in the first place was to fit in.
 It seemed like it was what all the “cool” moms did.
 I didn’t want to be left out of the summer spritzer clan.

 However, saying no to wine let my genuine personality shine.
 I discovered I liked myself better without the bottle.
 Sure, it was fun to dance half-naked on bartops when I was 20.
 But nowadays, I can do without embarrassing social media posts.

 Quitting drinking also forced me to navigate the social scene without the security blanket of a bottle in hand.
 I’ve discovered I’d rather laugh at the antics of my more inebriated friends while staying comfortably in control.
 I no longer wake up with an impending sense of doom, wondering what mortifying things I said or did the night before.

 Even better, saying no to wine let me rediscover my forgotten interests.
 I found it was much more relaxing to practice yoga after work and found a fabulous studio where I felt nurtured.
 I can’t recommend such hobbies enough if you’re trying to quit.

 I Said Yes to Improved Health and Vitality

-Moderate alcohol consumption — two drinks or less per day — has some cardiovascular benefits.3 However, these rapidly disappear when you go over that limit.
+Moderate alcohol consumption — two drinks or less per day — has some cardiovascular benefits, though often overstated.3 However, these rapidly disappear when you go over that limit.
 My alcohol use was like a potato chip commercial.
 I can’t have just one.

 Ongoing heavy drinking can hurt your cardiovascular system, increasing your blood pressure and raising your heart attack and stroke risks.4 It also destroys other parts of the body.
 You probably know it doesn’t do your liver any favors.
 It can also contribute to unwanted weight gain and even make you look old by dehydrating your skin and causing wrinkles.